LibreTechnica/libretechnica.github.io/content/en/docs/individuals/foss_challenge.md

 *Sustainability Bonus* - Use and old laptop or PC as your home server.

 --------------------
-### Level 5 (maybe).
-Use open-source hardware?
+### Level 5.
+Use open-source hardware

 It's hard to believe that, with how complicated our electronic devices are these days, there are products that have completely open design and licenses.
-Blah blah blah...
+One such item is a set headphones, oh which there are several projects you can create (check out [Ploopy](https://ploopy.co/headphones/) and [Homebrew Headphones](https://homebrewheadphones.com)).

+If getting deep into circuit-level topics doesn't scare you one bit, then check out other projects at [https://en.wikipedia.org/wiki/List_of_open-source_hardware_projects](https://en.wikipedia.org/wiki/List_of_open-source_hardware_projects).

 --------------------
 # Resources